Last Updated on August 4, 2022 by Heather

 The Japan Pavilion will have frothy ramen this year which is chilled noodles and dashi broth with a light foam topping.

 The Italy Pavillion is known for having an entirely new menu and this happens every year.
 Italy revamped everything and it’s always a hit and miss.

 The Africa booth gets extremely overlooked and it’s a big shame because I love the food here during Epcot Food and Wine Festival!

 China will debut a new spareribs dish and this is covered in a thick red sauce cooked with rock sugar so it should have that sort of spicy and sweet combo.
 Sadly China has removed the duck Bao bun from the menu to replace it with this.

 Just like Italy, the Mexico booth always completely changes up the menu as well.
-For 2019 there will be a Taco de Puerco, which is a pork taco and a new chocolate bread pudding.
-The desserts in Mexico are always really good so this one hopefully will live up to the reputation.
+For 2021 there will be a Taco de Puerco, which is a pork taco and a new chocolate bread pudding.

 Australia which hasn’t seen any changes for a long time either the savory dishes here are returning but there will be a new dessert, the deconstructive pavlova which sounds fantastic.